 Let’s get started.

-Note: this article contains an excerpt from my new book The Write Structure, which is about the hidden structures behind bestselling and award-winning stories.
+Note: this article contains an excerpt from my #1 best-selling book The Write Structure, which is about the hidden structures behind bestselling and award-winning stories.
 If you want to learn more about how to write a great story, by mastering storytelling musts like the exposition literary definition, you can get the book for a limited time low price.
-Click here to get The Write Structure ($2.99).
+Click here to get The Write Structure ($5.99).

 Exposition Literary Definition